oleh-polishchuk/fashion-cloud-task/README.md

 REST API that exposes methods to interact with a cache.

 To simplify the review process, please use an existing [postman collection](FashionCloud.postman_collection.json).
+We expect you use node [v18.14.0](https://nodejs.org/en/) or higher.

 ## Quick Start

-To run the server and MongoDB inside a Docker, execute the command
+To run a project, simply run:

 ```bash
 docker compose up -d